-The main business language in the Maltese islands is English.
+The primary business language in the Maltese islands is English.

-Malta’s climate is typical of the Mediterranean, with mild rainy winters and hot dry summers.
-The archipelago enjoys 300 days of sunshine per year, with a daily average of 6 hours’ sunshine in mid-winter, to more than 12 hours in summer.
+Malta’s climate is typical of the Mediterranean, with mild, rainy winters and hot, dry summers.
+The archipelago enjoys 300 days of sunshine per year, with a daily average of 6 hours’ sun in mid-winter, to more than 12 hours in summer.

 The island’s small size facilitates everything on a daily basis from a day at work to relaxation at the beach.
 Archaeological sites, cultural monuments and other historical treasures attract people to discover the Maltese history.
-For those who enjoy nightlife activities, many bars, restaurants, cafes, discotheques and casinos offer a large range of choices.
+For those who enjoy nightlife activities, many bars, restaurants, cafes, discotheques and casinos offer an extensive range of choices.